ConnerSanders/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 ### Constraint 14 - Shall shut off if pressure and temperature approach ignition conditions of Brown's gas
 #### Experimental Design
-When the temperature sensor reaches 100 degrees celsius or the pressure sensor reaches 15 psi, power to the pulse inverter is cut off.
+The temperature sensor was wired into the safety circuit.
+A heat gun was used to heat the temperature sensor.
+Since the system doesnt need to cut off at exactly 100 degrees celcius, I assume the temperature spec of the sensor is accurate enough (no temperature measurement taken).
+A multimeter was used to read the voltage at the output of the circuit.

+The pressure sensor was wired into the safety circuit.
+A bike pump was used to pressurize the sensor.
+Since the system doent need to cut off at ecactly 15 psi, I assume the pressure spec of the sensor is accurate enough (no pressure measurement taken).
+A multimeter is used to read the voltage output of the circuit.

 #### Results
-When temperature sensor reaches 100 degrees celsius, power is cut off.
-PRESSURE UNTESTED
+The voltage output of the circuit drops to 0V after some time of heating the temperature sensor.
+The voltage output of the circuit drops to 0V after pressurizing the sensor.

 #### Conclusion
 Temperature constraint was tested and passed.
-PRESSURE UNTESTED
+Pressure constraint was tested and met.

 ### Constraint 15 - System monitors must be designed with redundancies